xiaojinmao-code/DAG-V-Net/README.md

 ```

 ### Test
-To evaluate the trained model in ISIC 2018 (we added a test data in folder0, testing the 0th-fold validation for example), run:
+To evaluate the trained model in HC-18.
 ```
 python validation.py
 ```